BFoxyfox/UrbanTerror434_mod/README.md

 ### Cvars
 Cvar |  Value type  | Description
 --- | --- | ---
-sv_TurnpikeBlocker | &#60;boolean&#62; | Blocks off all entrances into the office (makes it pills only) mod_infiniteAirjumps | &#60;boolean&#62; | Hammer that spacebar
+mod_punishCampers | &#60;boolean&#62; | Punishes campers if they have been at the same location for more than 30 seconds sv_TurnpikeBlocker | &#60;boolean&#62; | Blocks off all entrances into the office (makes it pills only) mod_infiniteAirjumps | &#60;boolean&#62; | Hammer that spacebar
 mod_jumplocations | &#60;boolean&#62; | Custom location string for jump mode and also silent name changes for when you are spectating someone on the scoreboard (kinda bugged)